Types of Semi-Truck Brands

 The best semi-truck brands are popular for a number of reasons.
 There are many 18-wheeler truck manufacturers in the US, and every trucking company and trucker has their favorite.
 Trucks need to be high-quality, durable, and reliable.
 You want a brand you can trust to carry heavy loads for long periods of time.

 Some corporations have been in the trucking business for decades, and they know what truck drivers need.
+As a top auto crash law firm in Houston, TX I’ve seen and dealt with almost all of the various manufacturers.
 We’ve compiled a list of the top five big truck brands, highlighting the key features.

 The Freightliner company sells over 190,000 trucks every year.
 They own 40% of the market share for commercial trucks, making them the best-selling truck in the United States.
 They are based in North America, and they are most widely known for their class eight diesel trucks.